howtoprogram/java9-examples/README.md

-# Java 9 Example With Maven And JUnit 5
+# Java 9 Examples
-This simple project shows how to set up and run Java 9 Example With Maven And JUnit 5
+Includes all examples about Java 9 new features

 ## Prerequisites: